-- install and configure networking equipment and configure network protocols - · assemble a PC and troubleshoot PC hardware and software - · identify and summarize security threats and appropriate actions to minimize those threats - install, configure and manage a Network Operating System - analyze an existing system and determine appropriate systems design and implementation strategies
+- install and configure networking equipment and configure network protocols - · assemble a PC and troubleshoot PC hardware and software - identify and summarize security threats and appropriate actions to minimize those threats - · install, configure and manage a Network Operating System - analyze an existing system and determine appropriate systems design and implementation strategies

 Admission to this program requires that students be high school graduates or have high school equivalency diplomas (HSEs).
+If students are not high school graduates, they may be eligible for admission to the College's 24 Credit Hour Program.
 If students are home schooled, they may be eligible for admission.